 By making it routine to collect patient feedback, practices can get 5-star reviews and amplify their online presence.
 Here's how:

-• Send a quick survey to patients via text or email and keep it clear and brief
+• Send a quick survey to patients via text or email, and keep it clear and brief.

-• Handle negative feedback privately and take time to rectify any issues
+• Handle negative feedback privately and take time to rectify any issues.

-• Invest in an online reputation management system that invites patients to post reviews
+• Invest in an online reputation management system that invites patients to post reviews.

-• Send friendly reminders to give patients multiple opportunities to respond
+• Send friendly reminders to give patients multiple opportunities to respond.

-• Invest in an online review management system to automate this work
+• Invest in an online review management system to automate this work.

 Getting a handle on your online reputation management is a must for attracting new patients.
-People put a lot of stock in online reviews — giving current patients a voice can attract new patients, keep existing patients coming back, and boost your practices’ profit margins.
+People put a lot of stock in online reviews — giving current patients a voice can attract new patients, keep existing patients coming back, and boost your practice's profit margins.

 Spend more time with new patients

-Taking time to connect with new patients is so important — it’s in those initial meetings that you establish a relationship, build trust, and improve patient retention.
-Yet, 62% of doctors spend just 13 - 24 minutes with each patient.
-Providers are losing time to administration such as charting and other paperwork.
+Providers are losing time to administration, such as charting and other paperwork.
 And chances are, their teams are overworked too, so doctors feel compelled to pitch in.
-To free up your team’s schedule, practices should automate routine tasks and prepare in advance for each visit.
+To free up your team's schedule, practices should automate routine tasks and prepare in advance for each visit.
 Follow these steps to spend more time with new patients:

-• Implement online scheduling
+• Implement online scheduling.

-• Automate appointment confirmations and reminders
+• Automate appointment confirmations and reminders.

-• Provide digital patient intake
+• Provide digital patient intake.

-• Offer portal access so patients can communicate with you virtually
+• Offer portal access so patients can communicate with you virtually.

-• Ask a medical assistant to set up the room with all the supplies you’ll need
+• Ask a medical assistant to set up the room with all the supplies you'll need.

-• Delegate test result requests to another staff member
+• Delegate test result requests to another staff member.

-• Minimize computer use during exams
+• Minimize computer use during exams.

-• Bring a scribe into the room
+• Bring a scribe into the room.

-The lifetime value and relationship with every new patient is paramount — thinking otherwise might mean short-changing opportunities at ongoing revenue.
+The lifetime value and relationship with every new patient are paramount, and thinking otherwise might mean short-changing opportunities for ongoing revenue.
 Offer your patients a kind, personal touch and work on listening empathetically.
-Forty-three percent of patients would switch providers for a doctor who is a good listener.
-Ultimately, loyal patients can be your best advocates, generating additional business.

 How to keep new patients coming back